-- The general history of Europe since 1815, with emphasis on such topics as the revolutionary movement in France, the unification of Germany, the rise of Socialism.
+- 101. EUROPE SINCE 1815 The general history of Europe since 1815, with emphasis on such topics as the revolutionary movement in France, the unification of Germany, the rise of Socialism.
 Discussion and assigned reading.
 Presupposes a high school course in General History. - 102.
-(2a.)
-EUROPE SINCE 1815 Three hours A continuation of 101, which is prerequisite.
+EUROPE SINCE 1815 A continuation of 101, which is prerequisite.
 Courses 101 and 102 are for Freshmen; open to Sophomores by special arrangement. - 201.
-(3.)
 EASTERN EUROPE SINCE 1815 Russia from 1815 to the near present.
 Lectures, readings, and reports.
 Prerequisites: 101 and 102.
 For Sophomores and Juniors.
-Given in 1932-'33. - 202.
-(4b.)
-EASTERN EUROPE SINCE 1815 Three hours The Balkan States, Austria, Hungary, and Czecho-Slovakia.
+Given in 1934-'35. - 202.
+EASTERN EUROPE SINCE 1815 The Balkan States, Austria, Hungary, and Czecho-Slovakia.
 Lectures, readings, and reports.
 Prerequisites: same as 201. - 203.
-(5.)
-ENGLISH HISTORY TO 1600 Three hours An outline of the Political and Constitutional History of England.
+ENGLISH HISTORY TO 1600 An outline of the Political and Constitutional History of England.
 Prerequisites: 101 and 102.
 For Sophomore and Junior year. - 204.
-(6.)
 ENGLISH HISTORY SINCE 1600 Three hours Continuation of 203, which is prerequisite. - 301.
-(7.)
 AMERICAN HISTORY Three hours Lectures and readings.
 Prerequisite: A high school course in American History. - 302.
-(10.)
-AMERICAN HISTORY Three hours Continuation of 301, which is prerequisite.
-Courses 301 and 302 are open to Juniors and Seniors. - 303.
-(11.)
-AMERICAN FOREIGN RELATIONS Three hours The diplomatic relations of the United States since 1789 with the principal countries of Europe and with China and Japan.
+AMERICAN HISTORY Continuation of 301, which is prerequisite.
+Courses 301 and 302 are open to Juniors and Seniors.

+303. AMERICAN FOREIGN RELATIONS Three hours The diplomatic relations of the United States since 1789 with the principal countries of Europe and with China and Japan.
 Prerequisite: high school course in American History.
+Given in 1933-'34.

-Given 1933-'34. - 304.
-(12.)
-AMERICAN FOREIGN RELATIONS Three hours Diplomatic relations with South American countries.
+304. AMERICAN FOREIGN RELATIONS Three hours Diplomatic relations with South American countries.
 Origin and development of the Monroe Doctrine.
-Courses 303 and 304 open to Juniors and Seniors.
+Courses 303 and 404 open to Juniors and Seniors.